-College is a match to be made; not a prize to be won.
+College is a match to be made;

 The college process can seem overwhelming, complicated, and at times, stressful.
 Our goal at Kildonan is to make the process manageable, positive and exciting.
 Meetings are scheduled with the Director of College Counseling, both in groups and individually, and Language Tutors also work with juniors and seniors to provide assistance with applications, test prep, college essay writing and editing.